 - Be aware of your surroundings

-If you ever need assistance:
+Who to contact if you ever need assistance:

-In case of an emergency, if you have lost your wallet or find yourself stranded, Student Association have partnered up with Central Taxis to provide you with the option of paying back your fare at a later date meaning there’s no need to worry, even if you’ve got no cash or cards on you
+In case of an emergency, if you have lost your wallet or find yourself stranded, Student Association has partnered up with Central Taxis to provide you with the option of paying back your fare at a later date meaning there’s no need to worry, even if you’ve got no cash or cards on you

 The University Security team is always available on campus for advice or assistance and are easily recognisable by their red jackets.